mdombrov-33/loresmith/README.md

 ## Kubernetes Deployment 🚀

-LoreSmith is designed to be production-ready using Kubernetes orchestration, which offers scalable container management, self-healing, and resource allocation capabilities.
-While the current deployment uses core Kubernetes patterns for reliability, resource requests/limits and autoscaling are to be configured as needed.
+LoreSmith runs on Kubernetes to leverage its inherent capabilities like container orchestration, self-healing, and resource management.
+The current deployment follows core Kubernetes patterns focused on reliability, with plans to add explicit resource allocation and autoscaling configurations.

 ### Architecture Overview